 Downie, G. W., 2011.
 SMEs and the internet drivers of and barriers to e-engagement.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: